FAQ’s

 Is their much of a demand for adjusters?

 The demand for available adjusters has never been greater.
 The largest demand usually occurs after a large catastrophic event such as a Hurricane.
-However, that demand is usually continuous due to isolated Hailstorms, Tornados, Floods and other weather related events.
+However, that demand is usually continuous due to isolated Hailstorms, Tornadoes, Floods and other weather related events.
 Another option is to work Daily claims.
 Daily claims are claims that you work in your local area.
-Protech Claims, Inc. handles both Catastrophe and Daily claims.
+Eric Thomas, Inc. handles both Catastrophe and Daily claims.

 Does the price of your course include the exam?